Law of Variable Proportions

 Stage 1.
 Increasing Returns

-The results see a proportional increase in the output, because of the addition of variable input.
-This is because of the under-use of fixed input initially and the sudden usage leads to the improvement in their efficiency.
-The variable input, in this case, would be the machinery, or labor that was used for the production and was used on a normal scale.
-The sudden increase in usage leads to the machinery or labor using its full potential thus increasing output.
+The results show a proportional increase in the output because of the addition of variable input.
+This is because of the initial underuse of fixed input, and the sudden usage leads to improved efficiency.
+In this case, the variable input would be the machinery or labor used to produce on a standard scale.
+The sudden increase in usage leads to the machinery or labor using its full potential, thus increasing output.

 Stage 2.
 Diminishing Returns